toliaqat/photon-controller/README.md

 It never ends, until it gets expired.
 You will keep getting notification as long as there are updates that fulfil continuous query task's filter.

-#### How do you calculate a total sum using a continuous query when you don't know when your're done getting update notifications?
+#### How do you calculate a total sum using a continuous query when you don't know when your are done getting update notifications?
 Well a total sum implies you know the full set that you want to compute it over, which means that you can use a normal query.
 If you want to keep counting, and do a running sum, then you need to use a continuous query.

 #### Ok, I am still confused.
 What does a continuous query actually do?
-A continiuous query does two things:
+A continuous query does two things:
  1. It will give the historical, existing data as the first notification
  2. It will give you any further updates